akshargrover/Iris_Flower-CLassifier/README.md

-# Iris_Flower CLassifier
+# Iris_Flower Classifier

-This project will classify iris flowers based on the given inputs into their respectives species The algorithm is implemented from using Sequential neural network with categorical cross-entropy as the accuracy metric
+This project will classify iris flowers based on the given inputs into their respective species.
+The algorithm is implemented using a Sequential neural network with categorical cross-entropy as the accuracy metric.

 The problem is comprised of 150 observations of iris flowers from three different species.